DragonWarrior15/statistical-learning-notes/_notes/probability/chapters/distributions/exponential_distribution.md

     \end{align}
 since quantity under the integral is an exponential distribution with the parameter $\lambda - t$.

+As is shown later, exponential distribution is a special case of the Gamma distribution.

 ### Memoryless Property

 A fundamental mathematical property of the exponential distribution is the memoryless property.
 In summary, this means that whatever has transpired till now will not affect the future distribution.
 Mathematically $P(T > t+s)$ is independent of t